Skip to content

 kubectl get pods -n processing

-• No pods should be in CrashLoopBackOff or Error states.
+All pods should be Running with no CrashLoopBackOff or Error states.

 Using the API⚓︎